k-sheikh/personal-projects/Banking Environment/README.md

 Follow the on-screen prompts to navigate through the application.

-## Future Work
+### Future Enhancements

-- **Database Integration**: Plan to implement a database system for persistent data storage and management.
-- **Enhanced Security Measures**: Aim to implement password hashing and more robust security protocols to protect user data.
+- **Enhanced Security Measures**: Implement advanced security protocols, including password hashing.
-- **Advanced User Interface**: Development of a more sophisticated user interface for an improved user experience.
+- **User Interface Improvement**: Develop a more sophisticated user interface.
-- **Additional Banking Features**: Include more complex banking features like account statements, online transfers, and loan management.
+- **Extended Banking Features**: Incorporate features like account statements, online transfers, and loan services.
-- **Modular Code Refactoring**: Intend to separate the current codebase into distinct modules, such as `user`, `account`, `bank`, and `utilities`, for better modularity and maintainability.
-This will enhance the organisation of the code, making it easier to navigate, update, and debug.
+- **Scalability**: Refine the application for scalability and efficiency in handling a larger user base.

-## Acknowledgments
+### Acknowledgments

-- This project is developed as part of a learning exercise in software development and modular programming.
+- This project is an ongoing development effort as part of a learning exercise in advanced software development and modular programming.